confluentinc/ksql/documentation/quickstart.rst

 1. Because KSQL queries data in a Kafka cluster, you will need access to a development Kafka cluster (with ZooKeeper, a Kafka broker, and optionally Confluent Schema Registry).
 Do not run KSQL against a production Kafka cluster while KSQL is in tech preview.

 To run a Kafka development cluster and to start KSQL:
-* If you are using a Docker environment, then follow [these instructions](quickstart-docker.rst)
+* If you are using a Docker environment, then follow `these instructions <quickstart-docker.rst>`
 * If you are not using a Docker environment, then follow (these instructions)[quickstart-non-docker.rst]

 Once you have completed the above steps, you will have a running Kafka cluster and you will have started KSQL.
 You will see the KSQL prompt: